IETF-TEAS-WG/network-slice-topology/draft-ietf-teas-network-slice-topology-yang.md

    service-level objectives (SLOs) and service-level expectations (SLEs) across different elements within the customer intent topology.

-   The defined data model serves as an interface between customers and providers, enabling configurations and state retrievals for network slicing as a service.
+   The defined data model can be exposed in an interface between customers and providers, enabling configuration and state retrieval, so as to support network slice services.
-   Customers can use this model to request or negotiate the creation of network slice instances.
-Additionally, they can incrementally adjust requirements for individual topology elements within the slice - for instance, adding or removing nodes or links, updating link bandwidth - and retrieve operational states.
+   Customers can use this model to request, or eventually negotiate the creation of network slice instances with a network slicing provider .
+A customer can adjust the requirements for individual topology elements within the slice - for instance, adding or removing nodes or links, updating requested link bandwidth - and retrieve operational states.
    Leveraging other IETF mechanisms and data models, telemetry information can also be convey to the customer.

-   The YANG model encompasses constructs that are independent of specific technologies, accommodating network slicing across diverse layers (including IP/MPLS, MPLS-TP, OTN, and WDM optical).
+   The YANG model encompasses constructs that are independent of specific technologies, accommodating network slicing of different technologies, e.g., IP/MPLS, MPLS-TP, OTN, and WDM.
 As a result, this model serves as a foundational framework upon which technology-specific network slicing models - such as
-   {{!I-D.ietf-ccamp-yang-otn-slicing}} - can be developed.
+   {{!I-D.ietf-ccamp-yang-otn-slicing}} - can be augmented.

    Section 3 of {{?I-D.ietf-teas-ns-controller-models}} outlines that the use of customer intent topologies and resource reservation control is optional within network